+Understanding frame rates is beyond important.
 So you just purchased a fancy new camera and you’re ready to start shooting some videos.
-In the midst of sifting though the menu of the camera you come across a section titled “frame rate” and think “eh, I probably shouldn’t change that, it’ll mess something up”.
+In the midst of sifting though the menu of the camera you come across a section titled frame rate and think, I probably shouldn’t change that, it’ll mess something up.
 Wrong!
 You need to change this based on what you’re trying to film!

 When you record video what your camera is actually doing is taking a crazy amount of photos every second in order to produce what you see as the end result.
 Frame rate is the number of photos that your camera takes every second.